jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 }
 ```

-Even if you don't know C, hopefully you will be able to see that this function calculates a unique thread index (```i```) based on the block the thread is in and the thread's index within that block, then adds the values of ```a``` and ```b``` at that index and stores them in ```c```.
+Even if you do not know C, hopefully you will be able to see that this function calculates a unique thread index (```i```) based on the block the thread is in and the thread's index within that block, then adds the values of ```a``` and ```b``` at that index and stores them in ```c```.
 This is very similar to many of the kernels we have written before.
 We can make PTX code from CUDA C scripts by executing the following command in a terminal

 ```
 nvcc --ptx /path/to/cuda_C_file.cu